Case Studies

 3 mobile app user engagement channels

-1) In-app messaging
+1) In-app messaging for mobile app user engagement

-3) Push notifications
+3) Push notifications to drive mobile app user engagement

-How to measure your mobile user engagement
+How to measure your mobile app user engagement in 2026

 #1 Daily/Monthly Active Users (DAU/MAU rate)